stephengold/Acorus/README.md

 A `Combo` consists of a hotkey plus positive and/or negative signals.

-Help nodes indicate combos much as they do hotkeys.
+Help nodes indicate combo bindings alongside ordinary hotkey bindings:

-When multiple combos or hotkeys are bound to the same action, the help node separates the alternatives with a slash.
++ "shift+y" mean pressing the "y" key while the "shift" signal is active
++ "noshift+y" means pressing the "y" key while "shift" isn't active

 ### TestFlyCam

-This example adds a `FlyByCamera` and a `StatsAppState` to `TestBareBones`.
+This example adds a `StatsAppState` and a `FlyByCamera` to the `TestBareBones` example.

+When `DefaultInputMode` detects a `StatsAppState`, it binds the F5 key to toggle the state of the render statistics display.
+When `DefaultInputMode` detects a `FlyByCamera`, it binds 6 keys (W/A/S/D/Q/Z on "US" QWERTY keyboards) to camera motion.

+Users accustomed to `SimpleApplication` tend to expect these bindings.

 ### TestMinHelp

+Sometimes you want to display detailed help only when the user requests it.

-The example adds an action to toggle the help node between 2 versions: detailed and minimal.
+This example adds an action to toggle the help node between 2 versions: detailed and minimal.

 ### TestCaos